 NOT EVERYTHING IS AS TERRIBLE AS IT LOOKS

-As bad as the world appeared to be in 2014, every terrifying lesson had a silver lining.
-Putin's power play in Ukraine was really an act of weakness, a reaction to the desire on the part of most Ukrainians to abandon Mother Russia and join the West, where the future looks brighter.
+As bad as the world looked in 2014, every terrifying lesson had a silver lining.
+Putin's power play in Ukraine was actually an act of weakness, a reaction to the desire on the part of most Ukrainians to abandon Mother Russia and join the West, where the future looks brighter.
 The Middle East got ugly and bloody, but any 18th-century Frenchman will tell you that such is the journey from dictatorship to democracy.
-The violence in Nigeria (and the viral outbreak to its west) should not obscure the economic progress that much of the continent is making.
-Low oil prices, adding to the bite of sanctions, may keep Iran at the nuclear negotiating table.
-And China, despite the racket it's been making among its neighbors, has no reason to stop buying into the global capitalist order.
+The violence in Nigeria (and the viral outbreak to its west) obscured the economic progress that much of the continent is making.
+And China, despite the racket it's been making among its neighbours, doesn't really have a reason to stop buying into the global capitalist order.

 Plus, when it comes to geopolitics, it's all about the long game.
 And in that sense, things didn't look so bad in 2014: Cars are more fuel-efficient, computers are faster, and humanity is healthier, richer, and freer than ever before.
 Keep that in mind when 2015 starts getting real.